-The E-Sampler is supplied with a CD containing a free copy of the Comet[TM] program, which is a simple Windows-based communications terminal program developed by Met One Instruments.
+The E-Sampler is supplied a free copy of the CometTM program, which is a simple Windows-based communications terminal program developed by Met One Instruments, Inc..
 This is the recommended method for all E-Sampler data retrieval, since Comet allows the user to easily download the data logs, error logs, and settings files from the E-Sampler, without having to know any of the underlying communications protocols.
-The Comet CD also contains a very comprehensive pdf user's manual for the program.
-Install the program onto the computer that you will be using for data retrieval, and review the manual for complete data examples.
-Comet replaces the obsolete TUS (Terminal Utility Software) program.
+The Comet software also contains a very comprehensive pdf user's manual for the program.
+Install the program onto the computer that you will be using for data retrieval and review the manual for complete data examples.